 Director’s Letter

-I encourage you to explore our website – especially the current NICCS research – and reach out if you'd like more information or to get involved.
-Together, we can be an engine for innovation to advance social mobility, secure our environment and meet the needs of the present and future.
+NICCS is emerging as a hub for researchers and creators and for students whose work supports sustainability in northern Illinois and beyond.
+I encourage you to explore our website – especially the current NICCS research – and reach out if you would like more information or to get involved.
+Together, we can build a community to advance the sustainability needs of the present and the future.

 Sincerely,